kirbydesign/designsystem/.github/ISSUE_TEMPLATE/enhancement-request.md

 <!--
-Explanation of applied labels can be found here: https://github.com/kirbydesign/designsystem/labels Please see our contribution guidelines for an explanation of the process of contributing to Kirby -->
+Explanation of applied labels can be found here: https://github.com/kirbydesign/designsystem/labels -->

 **Please add a short description of your enhancement request**